|History of the Office|

 The Lancaster County Sheriff's Office prides itself on supplying state-of-the-art equipment for its deputies, from mobile data computers in cruisers to computer mapping for crime analysis.
 The Sheriff's Office has a state-wide reputation for excellence and has provided technical assistance and instructional materials on various topics to sheriffs throughout the State of Nebraska.

 The Office of Sheriff of Lancaster County has been held by a number of exemplary citizens of the community since 1861, but its accomplishments have been made possible only through the dedication and hard work of the deputy sheriffs and civilian employees who have served the Sheriff's Office with honor.
 These men and women have committed themselves to public service, sometimes at considerable peril, and have distinguished themselves by innumerable acts of courage, integrity, intelligence, and determination.
 Their contribution to the quality of life enjoyed by the citizens of Lancaster County cannot be overstated.

 The Office of the Sheriff is held by Terry T. Wagner.
-Sheriff Wagner was first elected sheriff in November, 1994, and was re-elected in 1998, 2002, and 2006.
-The Lancaster County Sheriff's Office is the sixth largest law enforcement agency in Nebraska, with an operating budget of over $7 million.
+Sheriff Wagner was first elected sheriff in November, 1994, and was re-elected in 1998, 2002, 2006, 2010 and 2014.
+The Lancaster County Sheriff's Office is the sixth largest law enforcement agency in Nebraska, with an operating budget of approximately eleven million dollars.